Understanding Tipping Culture in Jordan

 Taxi Drivers

-When it comes to taxi drivers in Jordan, tipping is appreciated but not mandatory.
-A general rule of thumb is to round up the fare to the nearest dinar.
+In Jordan, tipping taxi drivers is appreciated but not required.
+A common practice is to round up the fare to the nearest dinar.
 For example, if your fare is 4.5 JOD, you could round it up to 5 JOD.
-If the driver has been particularly helpful, such as assisting with luggage or providing useful local information, you might consider adding an extra 1-2 JOD.
+If the driver has been especially helpful—like assisting with your luggage or sharing useful local tips—you might consider giving an extra 1-2 JOD as a thank you.

 Private Drivers and Tour Guides